LukeRawlings/story-generator/README.md

 # Story Generator

 This takes user input defining some things that describe a story and uses ChatGPT to generate a story to match.
-At the moment it's a very light one-day proof of concept.
+At the moment it's a very light proof of concept.

 ## Usage